barrykooij/wp-car-manager/readme.txt

 == Changelog ==

 = 1.4.0: x =
+* Tweak: Fixed a bug where power kW and HP were not saved of frontend submissions.
 * Tweak: Date selectors now have better date ranges.
 * Tweak: Add post-thumbnails theme support if not already supported.